ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 .. note::

    Building a singularity container image/sandbox relies on user's temporary space (TMP); these requirements are much higher for
    Intel-based container.
-The example is given in :ref:`Appendix` on seting up TMP spaces for singularity to avoid exceeding default TMP space quotas.
+The example is given in :ref:`Appendix` on setting up TMP spaces for singularity to avoid exceeding default TMP space quotas.

 ----------------------------------------
 Download and Stage Input Data